MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-CC-Cranes-Derricks-Construction/section-1926.1431.md

 (iii) The platform operating manual must be in the platform or on the equipment.

-(8) *Environmental conditions* - (i) *Wind.* When wind speed (sustained or gusts) exceeds 20 mph at the personnel platform, a qualified person must determine if, in light of the wind conditions, it is not safe to lift personnel.
+(8) *Environmental conditions*—(i) *Wind.* When wind speed (sustained or gusts) exceeds 20 mph at the personnel platform, a qualified person must determine if, in light of the wind conditions, it is not safe to lift personnel.
 If it is not, the lifting operation must not begin (or, if already in progress, must be terminated).

 (ii) *Other weather and environmental conditions.* A qualified person must determine if, in light of indications of dangerous weather conditions, or other impending or existing danger, it is not safe to lift personnel.
 If it is not, the lifting operation must not begin (or, if already in progress, must be terminated).